 How to decode a JWT

-Authorization: Bearer …header, a cookie, or localStorage. - Paste it in.
-The header and payload decode live, and the status line shows the algorithm and whether the token is expired.
+Authorization: Bearer …header in your network tab, a cookie, or alocalStoragevalue. - Paste the whole token (all three dot-separated parts) into the left JWT token box.
+The header and payload decode live, and the status line reports the signing algorithm and whether the token has expired.

 What's inside a JWT?